romkatv/powerlevel10k/README.md

 instant with any configuration.
 It stays well below the 50 ms mark, leaving most of the latency budget for other plugins you might install.

-### How do I enable instant prompt?
+### <a name='how-do-i-enable-instant-prompt'></a>How do I configure instant prompt?

 See [instant prompt](#instant-prompt) to learn about instant prompt.
-This section explains how you can enable it and lists caveats that you should be aware of.
+This section explains how you can enable and configure it and lists caveats that you should be aware of.

 Instant prompt can be enabled either through `p10k configure` or by manually adding the following code snippet at the top of `~/.zshrc`: